kencroker/risk_of_default/README.md

 The rate of default steadily declines with increased income.
 For borrowers who make over 50,000 per year, the rate of default is only 6.97%.

-**Conclusion: People with higher incomes may be more likely to pay back loans on time.**
+*Conclusion: People with higher incomes may be more likely to pay back loans on time.*

-### Conclusion

-- How do different loan purposes affect on-time repayment of the loan?
+### How do different loan purposes affect on-time repayment of the loan?

 For most borrowers, the probability of defaulting on a loan is somewhere between 7% and 8%.
 But for borrowers who wish to buy a car or pay for higher education, the probability of defaulting rises above 9%.